JeremySeckinger/JeremySeckinger/README.md

 :mag: **Check out some of my work**	:mag:

+🌎 --> I'm currently working on Travel Dash; an all-in-one social travel dashboard that centralizes trip planning, shares updates and highlights to friends and family along the way, and connects travellers to crowdsource adventures of a lifetime</p>

  ## About me

 <p>I am a software engineer with a background in entertainment production and world travel, and I love the way technology brings humanity closer together.
 Through software development I create immersive web applications that are accessible to everyone across the globe.</p>